 If you'd like to take this stretch just a little bit deeper, you can use the back of your chair instead of the seat.

-We're going to come into this one more time on each side, and you can follow along using whichever modification feels best for you.
+So we're going to come into this one more time on each side, and you can follow along using whichever modification feels best for you.
 So we'll come into this one more time using our left leg as our standing leg first, and we'll raise our right leg up, either onto the back of your chair or onto the seat.
-Always inhale first to lengthen your spine, and we'll exhale to fold forward, with our chests going toward our toes.
+Always inhale first to lengthen your spine, and we'll exhale to fold forward, with our chests going towards our toes.
 Keep your shoulders away from your ears and your spine long.

 On our next inhale we'll come out of this and switch our legs out carefully.

-Planting your right foot with your toes pointing forward and picking up your left leg onto seat or the back of your chair, inhale to lengthen your spine and draw your shoulders away from your ears, and we'll exhale to fold forward with our torso crossing over.
+Planting your right foot with your toes pointing forward and picking up your left leg onto the seat or the back of your chair, inhale to lengthen your spine and draw your shoulders away from your ears, and we'll exhale to fold forward with our torso crossing over.
 Let's inhale to come out of this, gently set that left leg down.
 Great job!